Introduction

 I know you … view my high school graduation[1] with more sentiment and such, but to me it’s only the prelude to a lot more work… Today at dinner, Dad told us several stories about his childhood in Chicago and the like, and [that] he’d wanted for some time to write all his memories down.
 I suggested that we tape record his stories, and later I could write them up for the future.[2]

-Logjam broken, I planned to divide The Ehrlich Family History into two volumes, the first concerning my grandparents and the other my father’s childhood.
+Logjam broken, I planned to divide the Ehrlich Family History into two volumes: the first concerning my grandparents, the other my father’s childhood.
 But by “dwelling on the matter” I did find myself at a dead end—wanting to turn the material into a novel, without much of a clue as to how.
 So the History’s finish date kept moving “father and father off” (as I Freudianly remarked in March 1975).

 As a writing project it remained officially active for another year or so.
 Doubtless trying to prime the pump, Grandma Ehrlich wrote her own five-page autobiography in 1976.
-I took three separate stabs at a fictional adaptation, As the Day is Long, with the Ehrlichs becoming the Edelmanns; but these stabs did no more than scratch the surface.
+I took three separate stabs at a fictional adaptation—As the Day is Long—but these stabs did no more than scratch the surface.
 And when my grandmother asked in 1979 that I send the diary translation to S.R., I did so after only the most token effort to make myself a copy first.

 Despite this sparkling track record, I was asked in 1983 to rebuild my mother’s albums of memorabilia.
-This led me to a wealth of maternal-side genealogical information, which I translated into so thick a grove of hand-drawn family trees that I ended up calling it Family Forest (for the next twenty years, till I began loading it onto this website as Fine Lineage.)
+This led me to a wealth of maternal-side genealogical information, which I translated into so thick a grove of hand-drawn family trees that I ended up calling it Family Forest (for the next twenty years, till it was loaded onto my www.SkeeterKitefly.com website as Fine Lineage.)

 That summer I called on the family’s principal out-of-town figures, some of whom lived in Washington state and some in the Mojave Desert.
 For the first time I was able to study the original diary kept for Martha from 1919 to 1934, written entirely in Hungarian.
 My grandmother’s 1974 treatment had begun midway, with the journey to America; the earlier years in Kolozsvár looked to be unfathomable.
 But my initial despair was quickly dispelled by the discovery of a complete English translation, made by Grandma Ehrlich back in 1953.
 This version introduced me to a host of long-lost European relatives, speaking in their own words.
 Contemporary events left their mark as well: little Márta’s second birthday was fittingly celebrated in September 1921, but as an aside her father wrote: